-Spectral Window A spectral window is frequency а subrange of a baseband.
+Spectral Window A spectral window is a frequency subrange of a baseband.
 Each baseband may be divided into one or more spectral windows by allocating a fraction of the correlator resources to each window (see Table 2 page 9).
 The properties of the spectral window depend on the fraction of the correlator resources allocated to it.
 A single window will have the maximum bandwidth and minimum channel spacing, while multiple spectral windows provide reduced bandwidth per spectral window and/or larger channel spacings.
-Spectral windows can be placed anywhere within the baseband.
-In Cycle 2, each baseband may contain up to four spectral windows (with the same correlator mode in each window within a baseband).
+Spectral windows can be placed anywhere within the ~2 GHz wide baseband.
+Each baseband may contain up to four spectral windows (with the same correlator mode in each window within a baseband).